Vizio is a prominent TV brand with different TV models offering exceptional performance. Each TV model has its price range and distinctive features.

 5. Check Power Cord

 If your TV power cord is not correctly or loosely plugged into a power source, it might affect the TV connection.
-That is, a loose or bad power cord can cause problems with the TV.
+A loose or bad power cord can cause problems with the TV.
 Check if the connection to both the TV and power outlet is fully and correctly plugged in.

 Note that a slightly loose connection on the power cord to the power source can interrupt the flow of electricity to the TV, thereby making the TV not turn on.
 To fix this issue, unplug the power cord from the back of the TV, then reconnect and plug it correctly.